philgyford/d3-mappiness/README.md

 ## TO DO

+* Line edit form
   * When the edit field is opened, set the fields according to current line's properties.
   * Update line's constraints and the chart when the form is submitted.
+* Hover over point, see its constraints.
 * Something that shows what dates are shown in focus area.
+* Demo site with dummy data.
+* Remove require cache-busting in mappiness.js.

+* Maybe:
   * Hover lines like on http://bl.ocks.org/gniemetz/4618602
   * Rolling average.
 Configurable in UI?
   * Points rather than dots?
 Gaps when there's no data?
-* Filters:
-	* Form for changing a line's filters.
   * Add map area filter?
-* Demo site with dummy data.
   * Permalinks?
-* Remove require cache-busting in mappiness.js.
-* Improve mappiness.dataManager's getNextColor() when colorPool runs out of colors.

 ## For writeup